G5Olivieri/strapi-nextjs-events/README.md

 The frontend is a [NextJS](https://nextjs.org/) application, I used [NextAuthJS](https://next-auth.js.org/) to execute auth integration and [TailwindCSS](https://tailwindcss.com/) to stylesheet.

-I choice NextJS because it's the first option in https://jamstack.org/generators/.
+I chose NextJS because it's the first option in https://jamstack.org/generators/.
 I didn't compare with others.
 (I would like to see the comparisons)